Maintain your independence with NMC Health Home Care

 NMC Health also offers Private Duty services that include personal care to help you stay independent at home.

-When it comes to skilled care in Kansas, our CMS 5-Star Facility can provide you a broad range of services.
+When it comes to skilled care in Kansas, our patient rated CMS 5-Star Facility can provide you a broad range of services.
 They might even delay the need for long-term nursing home care.
 We can help you by providing:

 - Skilled Nursing